 What if the Sexual Abuse Occurred Years Ago?

 Many states are rethinking their statutes of limitations in sexual abuse cases so that victims can recover compensation for the damages they incurred.
 This is taking place due to the sheer number of survivors who continue to suffer from the lasting effects of sex abuse, even into adulthood.
+In Florida, there is no restriction on pursuing criminal charges or civil damages for survivors who experienced sexual abuse before age 16.
 Your personal injury attorney can discuss your legal options with you.

 Dolman Law Group Accident Injury Lawyers, PA